tamas-p/hisma/packages/hisma/README.md

 ### Compound state machine - single region

-In our next example we build a simple compound state machine where the parent machine will include a single child machine (a region).
+In our next example, [02_compound_single_region.dart](example/02_compound_single_region.dart), we build a simple compound state machine where the parent machine will include a single child machine (a region).
 Practically this is our first hierarchical state machine.
 Hierarchical state machines gives us the power of abstraction and reusability:

 - Abstraction, as we can capture the high level essence of our operation at higher levels while detailing out behavior at lower level state machines.
 - Reusability, as you can create a state machine that will be reused in different high level state machines.